College Student Affairs: Fake Faculty, Fake Courses, Fake Curriculum, Fake Transcripts

-While college empties your wallet, it can divide your family
+While college empties your wallet, it can divide your family — but you can stop it

-By Stanley K. Ridgley, August 22, 2023
+By Stanley K. Ridgley, PhD

 During a recent discussion of my book Brutal Minds, someone remarked, “It never occurred to me that deviant worldview training began at university welcoming events.
 I thought it emanated from professors, not office bureaucrats.”